samdark/yii2-cookbook/book/solid.md

 ## Single responsibility

+A class should have one, and only one, reason to change.

 Gather together the things that change for the same reasons.
 Separate those things that change for different reasons.

 ## Open-closed

+You should be able to extend a classes behavior, without modifying it.

 A class or module (a set of related classes) should hide its implementation details (i.e. how exactly things are done) but have a well defined interface that both allows its usage by other classes (public methods) and extension via inheritance ( protected and public methods).

 ## Liskov substitution

+Derived classes must be substitutable for their base classes.

 LSP, when defined classically, is the most complicated principle in SOLID.
 In fact, it's not that complicated.